 Incorporation of an association or club means that it becomes a legal entity in its own right, separate from the individual members.
 Put another way, the association is considered by law to have a distinct identity that continues regardless of changes to the membership.

 The process to incorporate an association is relatively simple and inexpensive.
 Furthermore, there are some advantages under the Owner Onus laws.

 For example, if your club's vehicle is licensed in a nominated individual's name and the club wants to remove the nominated owner from the licence record, the club is responsible for paying vehicle licence duty and transfer fees (refer to licensing fees and charges below).

 An incorporated club or association would remain the licensed vehicle owner regardless of membership, executive, committee or staff changes.

 All financial institutions that repossess or take possession of a vehicle due to a default in a financial contract will become the owner of the vehicle.

-If applicable, you may submit an Exemption from Vehicle Duty form (s.13), available for download from the Office of State Revenue.
+If applicable, you may submit a Dealer's Certificate: Exemption on Transfer of Licence (FDA36) form, available for download from the Department of Finance website.